Azure/app-service-linux-docs/Runtime_Support/dot_net_core.md

 Existing applications configured to target a runtime version that has reached EOL should not be affected.

+## .NET 5 Early Access limitations

+During the early access period, .NET 5 apps will be subject to the **Early Access** limitations listed in the [early access support document](./early_access.md).

+[Application Insights](https://azure.microsoft.com/services/monitor) is currently not supported for .NET 5 apps, we are working with the Application Insights team to resolve this.

 ## Support Timeline

 |    Version    | Support Status |   End of Support  |   OS Support    |